 Most people take a standard deduction to reduce their tax obligations.
 Single filers can claim $12,400, and married couples filing jointly can claim $24,800.
 If you opt for itemized deductions, such as gifts to charity and medical expenses, you probably won't reduce your tax liability by as much.

 Tax credits offer another avenue to reduce your tax liability.
 They serve as a dollar-for-dollar reduction of your tax debt, lowering your obligations at the federal and state level.
 You can apply tax credits to your final tax bill for things like adopting a child, buying a home for the first time, and having children.
+The IRS allows you to claim a tax credit for money paid for childcare.
+If you use a nanny, a service like HomePay from Care.com can help you create the necessary paperwork to file your claim.

 Finally, you can slash your tax liability with retirement account contributions.
 If you have a 401(k), you can put your pre-tax dollars into the account and let it grow tax-free until you withdraw it.
 The process enables you to defer taxes until you take out the money.